Esshahn/www.awsm-11ty.de/src/blog/fairlight-unpacking.md

 .C:083f  4C 00 01    JMP $0100          ; jump to address $0100
 ```

 Hm.
 This is not exactly what I expected.
-Instead of the intro code we see a sophisticated program that moves data in memory and then calls that data by `jmp $1000` at the end.
+Instead of the intro code we see a sophisticated program that copies data in memory and then calls that data by `jmp $1000` at the end.
 What's going on?

 ## Packing / Crunching

 A little interlude while I wait for the 45 gigabytes download of the Cyberpunk 2077 patch...
-Back in the 80's disk space and computer memory were extremely limited.
+Back in the 80's disk space and computer memory were extremely limited and thus expensive.
 In addition, especially Commodore's 1541 disk drives were so slow you could almost high five every single byte that snailed its way through the serial cable into the computer.
 "Hey there `$A9`, how are things today?
-Wow, `$32`, haven't seen you in a while... oh boy, if that isn't my man `$FF`...".
+Wow, `$32`, haven't seen you in a while... oh boy, if that isn't ma man `$FF`...".

 <span id="bytes"></span>
 <script>